Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Large apartment complexes or high rise apartments are the single most common housing type in West Hollywood, accounting for 79.61% of the city's housing units.
-Other types of housing that are prevalent in West Hollywood include duplexes, homes converted to apartments or other small apartment buildings ( 9.21%), single-family detached homes ( 8.82%), and a few row houses and other attached homes ( 2.20%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Large apartment complexes or high rise apartments are the single most common housing type in West Hollywood, accounting for 81.07% of the city's housing units.
+Other types of housing that are prevalent in West Hollywood include single-family detached homes ( 8.77%), duplexes, homes converted to apartments or other small apartment buildings ( 7.67%), and a few row houses and other attached homes ( 2.29%).
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

-Relative to California, our data show that West Hollywood's latest annual appreciation rate is lower than 90% of the other cities and towns in California.
+Relative to California, our data show that West Hollywood's latest annual appreciation rate is higher than 90% of the other cities and towns in California.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within West Hollywood differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in West Hollywood - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best West Hollywood real estate investment or home purchase decisions.